DeepsnowTech/Markboost/docs_src/index.md

 ## Citation and reference list

 Markboost uses `bibtex` for citation.
-You can include `bibtex` anywhere in the document by
+You can include `bibtex` anywhere in the document by providing a key-value in the `---` config container as
 ==== Code
 ---
 bibtex: ./public/test.bib // YAML inside
 ---
 ====
 and then cite by `[@citeKey]` like `\cite{citeKey}` in LaTeX.
 This will produce a cite link the same as in LaTeX and we have already cited [@li2018echarts] above.
 You can draw a reference list everywhere by using
 ==== Code
 === CiteList ===
 ====